Germaine of Foix: Marriage

-18-year-old Germaine married 54-year-old Ferdinand on 19 October 1506 in Blois by proxy.
-She entered her new country in Hondarribia, where Alonso/Alfonso of Aragon, Archbishop of Zaragoza (1468–1520), her husband's illegitimate son received her.
-She met her husband on 18 March 1507 in Dueñas, where the marriage was consummated; great celebrations followed in Valladolid.
-The marriage lead to a short period of peace between France and Aragon, but was badly received in Castile, where the majority of people had previously supported Ferdinand's claims, but saw his remarriage as a betrayal of their late queen, his first wife Isabella.
-The elderly king was a considerate, tender, and respectful husband, who reportedly had much sexual desire for his young wife, as well as for other women.
+Germaine married Ferdinand by proxy on 19 October 1505 in Blois.
+She was 17 and he was 53.
+Germaine entered her new country at Hondarribia, where she was received by Alonso de Aragón, Archbishop of Zaragoza, her new husband's illegitimate son.
+She met her husband on 18 March 1506 in Dueñas, where the marriage was consummated; great celebrations followed in Valladolid.
+The marriage led to a short period of peace between France and Aragon, but was badly received in Castile, where the majority of people had previously supported Ferdinand's claims, but saw his remarriage as a betrayal of their late queen, his first wife Isabella.
+The older king was a considerate, tender, and respectful husband, who reportedly had much sexual desire for his young wife, as well as for other women.

-Ferdinand's son-in-law, Philip, had died on 25 September 1506, only weeks before Ferdinand and Germaine were married.
+Ferdinand's son-in-law, Philip, had died on 25 September 1506.
 Ferdinand convinced the cortes that Queen Joanna was too mentally ill to govern, and was appointed her guardian and regent of her countries.
 On 3 May 1509, Germaine gave birth to a son, Infante John, Prince of Girona, who died shortly after his birth.
-Despite the use of potions, the couple did not have another child.
-Had John lived, or had they had another son, the Crown of Aragon would have split from the Crown of Castile again, after being semi-united by the marriage of Ferdinand and Isabella.
+The couple did not have another child.
+If John had lived, or if they had another son, the Crown of Aragon would have split from the Crown of Castile again, after being semi-united by the marriage of Ferdinand and Isabella.
 On 28 January 1513, the King granted his wife the Viscounty of Castellbó, a former possession of her family, the House of Foix.
 While Germaine was not very politically active, she did represent her husband at the 1512 Cortes Generales and the 1515 Cortes of Aragon.
 She was presiding over the latter when she received news of her husband dying, and she rushed to his deathbed in Madrigalejo.